 While each application has a unique function and set of features, Microsoft is continually working to deepen the integration between tools included in the suite and 3rd party applications.
 New releases and changes to Microsoft 365’s offerings are designed to improve the user experience across your business for both your employees and customers by facilitating seamless file access, collaboration, and security.

 For example, you can add your Microsoft 365 and select 3rd party apps directly to your Teams tabs to include department SharePoint site files, employee training videos, personal and department OneNote files, and more.

 Of course, team members can access the same version of the same files and folders through their SharePoint site or employee OneDrive folders.
 They can also do so by signing into their Microsoft account online or by syncing their OneDrive cloud with their mobile or desktop device.

 Planner is now integrated with Teams via Teams Tasks.
-Tasks integrates Microsoft Planner and To Do tasks directly within the Teams dashboard.
-Streamlined task management and the ability for team leaders to quickly see a holistic view of project progress makes it easier to keep track of priorities and potential roadblocks, so you know what to do next and when.
+Tasks integrate Microsoft Planner and To-Do tasks directly within the Teams dashboard.
+Streamlined task management and the ability for team leaders to quickly see a holistic view of project progress make it easier to keep track of priorities and potential roadblocks, so you know what to do next and when.

 If you’re interested in learning more about Teams and how to use its various features, check out our Teams QuickStart Guide.

 Find Out What Else Microsoft 365 Has to Offer

 The consolidation of tools and streamlined data management across Microsoft 365’s applications and integrations give accounting and CPA firms the potential to increase productivity and efficiency.
 However, it’s important to note that how you use the platform’s applications to fit your business is key to optimizing the technology tools and avoiding time drains from abandoned automation efforts and backtracking to fix human errors.